WNTP

 WNTP (990 AM) is a commercial radio station in Philadelphia, Pennsylvania.
 WNTP is owned by the Salem Media Group and broadcasts a conservative talk radio format.
 Most of the programming comes from the co-owned Salem Radio Network including nationally syndicated hosts Mike Gallagher, Hugh Hewitt, Dennis Prager, Sebastian Gorka, Charlie Kirk, Brandon Tatum and Eric Metaxas.
 A local weekday wake-up show is hosted by Chris Stigall.

 By day, WNTP is powered at 50,000 watts, the maximum for U.S. commercial AM stations.
-But to protect other stations at night, WNTP reduces power to 10,000 watts at sunset.
+To protect other stations at night, WNTP reduces power to 10,000 watts at sunset.
 It uses a directional antenna with a four-tower array.
-The station's studios and transmitter facilities are shared with co-owned WFIL 560 AM on Ridge Pike in Lafayette Hill, Pennsylvania.
+The station's studios and transmitter facilities are shared with co-owned WFIL on Ridge Pike in Lafayette Hill, Pennsylvania.